apache/skywalking/docs/en/setup/service-agent/java-agent/Application-toolkit-logback-1.x.md

 plugin.toolkit.log.grpc.reporter.upstream_timeout=${SW_GRPC_LOG_GRPC_UPSTREAM_TIMEOUT:30}
 ```

-## Trasmitting un-formatted messages
+## Transmitting un-formatted messages

-The logback 1.x gRPC reporter supports trasmitting logs as pre-formatted or un-formatted.
-Transmitting pre-formatted data is the default but can be disabled by adding the following to the agent config:
+The logback 1.x gRPC reporter supports transmitting logs as formatted or un-formatted.
+Transmitting formatted data is the default but can be disabled by adding the following to the agent config:

 ```
-plugin.toolkit.log.transmit_preformatted=false
+plugin.toolkit.log.transmit_formatted=false
 ```

 The above will result in the `content` field being used for the log pattern with additional log tags of `argument.0`, `argument.1`, and so on representing each logged argument as well as an additional `exception` tag which is only present if a throwable is also logged.